 And since spring (unfortunately) won’t arrive for some time to come, I’ve been searching for remedies that may be able to help me, and any of you who experience the winter blues as well, feel better.
-That’s how I started learning about light therapy and light boxes, and I’ll be telling you all about them in today’s blog post!
+That’s how I started learning about light box therapy, and I’ll be telling you all about it in today’s blog post.

 What Is Light Therapy?

 Light therapy consists of exposure to sunlight or artificial light, and it is used to help treat seasonal affective disorder (SAD) and other conditions.
 Light therapy often includes the use of a light box, which provides an artificial source of bright, full spectrum light that mimics natural sunlight.